How High Can a Coyote Jump?

 Chain Link Fencing is the most common fencing used in residential settings.
 It is economical, relatively easy to install and maintain, and provides excellent security for family pets.
 Most importantly, it has been designed with strength in mind.

-See also Do Coyotes Hunt in Packs?
+See also Do Coyotes Hibernate?

 Electric Fencing